jeets0522/CloudMLAcademy/aws-basics-masterclass/README.md

 Step 7) Goto bucket and update the URL's for static website and list bookings in the html file

 Now open the static website url and make a booking and list bookings.

+Step 8) Once all done delete all resources RDS db, Lambda and buckets to avoid billing